Plenituz/barbe/README.md

 Each vendor has their own way of implementing these concepts, and I don't want to learn 5 GCP services just to "deploy my Next.js front end".
 Barbe does the heavy lifting of translating these concepts into vendor specific resources, so you can write `nextjs_hosting` instead of `google_cloud_run_service`, `google_container_registry` and 12 others.

+Interested?
+Need some help?
+Reach out on [Discord](https://discord.gg/6Cwa6A8nF8)!

 Projects using Barbe:
 - [Barbe-serverless](https://github.com/Plenituz/barbe-serverless): Deploy serverless applications to AWS
 - [Anyfront](https://github.com/Plenituz/anyfront): Deploy any front-end web application on any cloud platform with minimal configuration